JS Unryū: Construction and career

-From 14 October of the same year to 14 January 2017, he participated in the US dispatch training (toward Hawaii).
+From 14 October 2016 to 14 January 2017, he participated in the US dispatch training (toward Hawaii).

-From 27 August – 28 November 2020, he will participate in US dispatch training (submarines) and conduct offshore training and facility utilization training in the Hawaiian Islands area.
+From 27 August to 28 November 2020, the ship participated in US dispatch training (submarines) and conducted offshore training and facility utilization training in the Hawaiian Islands area.

 Unryū belongs to the 5th Submarine of the 1st Submarine Group, and its homeport is Kure.